 Nondiscretionary.
 Leave taken for personal or family illness, family emergency, a death in the family, or active military service is considered nondiscretionary leave.
-Reasons for this type of leave allow very little, if any, advance planning.
+Reasons for this type of leave allows very little, if any, advance planning.
 Nondiscretionary may be used in the same manner as state sick leave.

 Discretionary.
 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
 An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor five (5) days in advance of the anticipated absence.
 The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.
-Discretionary use of state personal leave shall not exceed two (2) consecutive workdays (DEC Local).

-- Discretionary leave may not last more that two (2) consecutive days. - Discretionary leave shall not be allowed on: - o The day preceding or following a school holiday - The first or last day of a grading period - o Days scheduled for end-or-semester or end-of-year exams - Days scheduled for state-mandated assessments, or professional and staff development days
+- Discretionary leave may not last more than two (2) consecutive days (DEC Local). - Discretionary leave shall not be allowed on the following days without prior approval from your Principal or Director: - The day preceding or following a school holiday, - The first or last day of a grading period, - Days schedule for end-of-semester or end-or-year exams, - o Days scheduled for state-mandated assessments, - Professional/Staff Development days or Instructional Planning Days.

 Leave Proration.
-If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave and non-contract days (if applicable), will be prorated based on the actual time employed.
+If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave and non-contract days (if applicable) will be prorated based on the actual time employed.
 When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave the employee used beyond his or her pro rata entitlement for the school year.